sneakysneak/docs/pages/connector-authentication/Vincere.md

 When using List methods such as "List New Candidate Records", make sure to include the correct parent array.
 For example **[items]**.

    ![custom fields for list methods](./images/vincere_custom_fields_2.png)

+A guide for adding custom fields to a method can be found [here](https://docs.cyclr.com/adding-custom-fields).